-Scam methods have increased and gotten sophisticated in the last times.
+Scam methods have increased and gotten sophisticated in recent times.
 They affect people of all classes and nationalities.
 In Chef Training U.S. one of our main objectives is to protect our candidates from scammers, and keep their data, their money and their identities safe.
-For that reason not only we, as a company, are absolute transparent in our information and procedures, but we also give you some tips to be aware of most common scams and keep yourself protected.
-In this article you will get some tips to keep away from criminals and you will learn some of the most common methods of scamming our candidates have encountered in their experiences.
+For that reason we, as a company, are not only absolutely transparent in our information and procedures, but we also give you some tips to be aware of the most common scams and to keep yourself protected.
+In this article you will find some tips to keep away from criminals and you will learn some of the most common scamming methods our candidates have encountered.

-Tips to be aware and safe from scam
+Tips to be aware and safe from scams

-– Use the common sense: although this sounds very vague and obvious, follow you gut and don’t be naïve when it comes to your money or your personal data.
-The best rule to follow “If it looks too good, probably it is not true”.
-Unless you have heard other experiences from people you trust or you have researched enough, don’t give away any money or information to people you don’t trust.
+– Use common sense: although this sounds very vague and obvious, follow your gut and don’t be naïve when it comes to your money or your personal data.
+The best rule to follow “If it looks too good to be true, it is probably not true”.
+Unless you have heard experiences from people you trust or you have researched enough, don’t give away any money or information to people you don’t trust.

-– Never give in to pressure or threats: Many scammers will use pressure to get something from you (like telling you would lose a price if you don’t give your bank details right away, for example).
-Other will threaten you with arrest, imprisonment, court trials or deportation.
+– Never give in to pressure or threats: Many scammers will use pressure to get something from you (like telling you will lose a price if you don’t give your bank details right away, for example).
+Others will threaten you with arrest, imprisonment, court trials or deportation.
 Never believe this and report the scammer.
-No real official law enforcement institutions will threaten you and they will always send an official written letter to notify any law enforcement.
+No real official law enforcement institution will threaten you.
+They will always send an official written letter to notify of any law enforcement.

-– Don’t open suspicious text, pop-ups or emails: Be careful when opening your emails and texts, and never click in suspicious links, photos or attached documents.
-If they look like Scam, delete them.
+– Don’t open suspicious text, pop-ups or emails: Be careful when opening your emails and texts, and never click on suspicious links, photos or attachments.
+If they look like a Scam, delete them.
 If you are not sure if it could be real, check the email account or phone number that sent you the text, and even respond “What are you sending to me?” to see if the response is professional and trustworthy.

 – Protect your money: Never give your bank details to a company or individual you don’t trust.
 Be wary of unusual payment methods like prepaid debit cards, iTunes cards, gift cards, or non-traceable methods (Money Gram, Western Union).
 Use only bank transfers (verify the recipient’s information with the bank first if you are unsure of its existence) and reliable and traceable on-line platforms (PayPal, Transfer-Wire).
 When shopping on-line be wary of sales and deals that are “too good to be true”.